hcitang/681/project.md

 **5. Continue your pilot using your revised plan**

 Iterate your study and analysis by conducting a more substantial pilot study based on your revised study plan.
 This is a milestone rather than a deliverable.
-Most students end up doing this a limited pilot i.e., a scaled down study of a few subjects (again typically your classmates, colleagues and friends unless ethics approval was granted).
+Most students end up doing this as a limited pilot i.e., a scaled down study of a few subjects (again typically your classmates, colleagues and friends unless ethics approval was granted).

 **6. Final Writeup**